Piano

 Adjudicator’s Remarks in Piano Section

-The adjudicator will give feedback in general terms when addressing the participants before handing out certificates.
+The adjudicator will give general feedback when addressing the participants before handing out certificates.

 Scheduling